RevealBi/Documentation/en/developer/setup-configuration/setup-configuration-web.md

 ```

 Like _AddRevealServices_, the _AddReveal_ method is defined in the
-_Infragistics.Sdk_ namespace, so you need a using directive too.
+_Reveal.Sdk_ namespace, so you need a using directive too.

 <a name='server-side-image-export'></a>